RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 Known Migration Problems
 -----------------------------------

-1. Login after migration not possible
+1. Login After Migration not Possible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During our migration tests, the browser used for the migration sometimes had problems.
 After restarting the browser, this problem usually was solved.
 With Safari it was sometimes necessary to manually delete the old OTRS session.

-2. Final page of the migration has a strange layout due to missing CSS files
+2. Final Page of the Migration Has a Strange Layout Due to Missing CSS Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This can happen when the setting ScriptAlias has a non-standard value.
-The migration simply substitutes otrs for otobo.
+This can happen when the setting ``ScriptAlias`` has a non-standard value.
+The migration simply substitutes ``otrs`` for ``otobo``.
 This might lead to the effect that the CSS and JavaScript can no longer be retrieved in OTOBO.
-When that happens, please check the settings in *Kernel/Config.pm* and revert them to sane values.
+When that happens, please check the settings in ``Kernel/Config.pm`` and revert them to sane values.

-3. Migration stops due to MySQL errors
+3. Migration Stops due to MySQL Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On systems that experienced problems with an upgrade in the past, the migration process may stop due to MySQL errors
+On systems that experienced problems with an upgrade in the past, the migration process may stop due to MySQL errors in the tables ``ticket`` and ``ticket_history``.
-in the tables *ticket* and *ticket_history*.
-Usually these errors are NULL values in the source table that are no longer
-allowed in the target table.
+Usually these errors are NULL values in the source table that are no longer allowed in the target table.
 These conflicts have to be manually resolved before you can resume the migration.

-There is a check in *migration.pl* that checks for NULL values before the data transfer is done.
+There is a check in ``migration.pl`` that checks for ``NULL`` values before the data transfer is done.
 Note, that the resolution still needs to be performed manually.

-4. Errors in Step 5 when migrating to PostgreSQL
+4. Errors in Step 5 when Migrating to PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In these cases the not so helpful message "System was unable to complete data transfer." is shown by *migration.pl*.
+In these cases the not so helpful message "System was unable to complete data transfer." is shown by ``migration.pl``.
 The Apache logfile, and the OTOBO logfile, show a more meaningful message:
-"Message: ERROR:  permission denied to set parameter "session_replication_role", SQL: 'set session_replication_role to replica;'".
+``"Message: ERROR:  permission denied to set parameter "session_replication_role", SQL: 'set session_replication_role to replica;'".``
-In order to give the database user **otobo** the needed superuser privileges, run the following statement as the PostgreSQL admin: ``ALTER USER otobo WITH SUPERUSER;``.
+In order to give the database user ``otobo`` the needed superuser privileges, run the following statement as the PostgreSQL admin: ``ALTER USER otobo WITH SUPERUSER;``.
 Then retry running http://localhost/otobo/migration.pl.
 After the migration, return to the normal state by running ``ALTER USER otobo WITH NOSUPERUSER``.